 - Mix together the yoghurt and spices and lemon juice for the chicken together in a bowl then add the chicken and marinade in the fridge overnight (or 4 hours at least)

-- Spray a deep frying pan over a medium high heat, add the onion and fry until softened, add the garlic, ginger and chilli powder and fry for a further 30 seconds.
+- Spray a deep frying pan over a medium high heat, add the onion and fry until softened, add the garlic, ginger, chilli powder, fenugreek and fry for a further 30 seconds.
 Add in the butternut squash and stock, bring to a boil, cover and simmer until butternut squash is soft (approx 12-15 minutes).

 - Transfer to a blender with the 250g of passata and blend until smooth